twoojoo/node-smart-queues/README.md

 ## Basic usage

-This example shows a simple queue where pushed jobs will come out every second.
+This example shows a simple queue where enqueued jobs will be dequeued every second.

 ```typescript
 import { SmartQueue } from "node-smart-queues"